bbauska/Coursera-Bootstrap/readme.md

-What I am specifying is that the bootstrap.min.css file, which contains the CSS classes corresponding to Bootstrap that we have downloaded using NPM to our node_modules folder, I\'m going to include that into the head of my index.html page.
+What I am specifying is that the bootstrap.min.css file, which contains the CSS classes corresponding to Bootstrap that we have downloaded using NPM to our node_modules folder, I&apos;m going to include that into the head of my index.html page.

 You need to include the CSS classes provided by Bootstrap.

-You also need to include the JavaScript classes provided by Bootstrap, which we\'re going to do at the bottom of this page.
+You also need to include the JavaScript classes provided by Bootstrap, which we&apos;re going to do at the bottom of this page.

-Going to the bottom of this page, note, just before the closing body tag, I\'m going to paste in the code to include all the scripts there.
+Going to the bottom of this page, note, just before the closing body tag, I&apos;m going to paste in the code to include all the scripts there.

 To do that, I just paste in the three lines for the script to include the jQuery, Popper.js, and also the Bootstrap min.js.